 Owner: a person who (a) has a right of property or custody of a dog provided that the right is not merely temporary; (b) keeps or harbors a dog other than temporarily; or (c) knowingly permits a dog to remain indefinitely on or about any premises occupied by that person.
 If the owner is under the age of eighteen, that person and his or her parents or guardians shall be deemed the owner for the purposes of this Dangerous Dog Law.
 If a dog customarily returns daily for a period of 7 days to a place, the occupiers of that place shall be deemed to be harborers and not temporary harborers.

-Restraint: a dog shall be considered under restraint if it is (a) within the real property limits of its owner and securely confined thereon by a physical fence; or (b) secured by a leash or lead no more than 6 feet in length being held by a person capable of controlling that dog.
+Restraint: a dog shall be considered under restraint if it is (a) within the real property limits of its owner and securely confined thereon by a physical fence; or (b) on public property or a common area of private property and secured by a leash or lead no more than 6 feet in length being held by a person capable of controlling that dog.
 A dog that frees itself from its owner's real property limits, a leash or lead, and a dog that is in a vehicle in a manner that would not prevent escape or contact with other persons or animals shall be considered to be not under restraint.
 In the event a dog is found running at large or not under restraint, there shall be a rebuttable presumption that its owner, harborer or keeper permitted it to run at large and consented thereto.

 Serious bodily injury: laceration to or avulsion of the face of a human being, laceration to or avulsion of another area of a person's body requiring sutures, broken or dislocated bone, permanent nerve damage, partial or total loss of use of a part of the body for a significant period of time, or disability of fifty percent or more for a significant amount of time.